oslocyclotronlab/ompy_further_examples/README.md

 - Simple spectrum, idea from Ann-Cecilie (Larsen2011)
 - Other simple mock spectra

+### estimate uncertainty:
+Compare different ways to estimate the uncertainty: Either estimate it directly after decomposition, or normalize each ensemble member separately

 ### development:
 - unfolding_fbu:
   A first test run to show that we can now (easily) use different unfolding algorithms, like [fully bayesian unfolding](https://arxiv.org/abs/1201.4612).
 The priors and other sampler parameters are probably not chosen very smart in this case -- I just wanted to see whether it works in general.
 And it does so.